American Football House: History

 Built in 1893, the American Football House is located at 704 West High Street in Urbana, Illinois, near the campus of the University of Illinois Urbana-Champaign.
 One of the house's earliest residents was Charles M. Webber, who died while living there in 1931.
 Two of Webber's great-great-grandchildren, Adam and Michael Thies, worked at Polyvinyl Records, the Champaign-based record label behind American Football.

 In 1980, the house was purchased by local real estate investor Fred Krauss, the father of musicians Alison Krauss and Viktor Krauss.
 It was passed on in the mid-1990s to Viktor, who owned the house until selling it in 2001.

 By the 1990s, the house had become a popular venue for college parties and punk concerts.
 While a student at the university in the late 1990s, photographer and album cover artist Chris Strong lived in the basement with his girlfriend.
 No members of American Football ever lived in the house; however, as fellow students at the university, they were friends with Strong and frequently attended parties at the house.
 When American Football enlisted Strong to design cover artwork for their 1999 first album, Strong took "a couple thousand" photographs of the house.
 The photograph used for 1999's American Football album was a nighttime shot of the house's exterior, tilted upward at the second-floor window.
 When asked why the band chose this particular image, lead vocalist Mike Kinsella said, "we just liked the photo."

 After American Football's 2000 breakup and 2014 reunion, Strong shot a 2014 music video inside the house for "Never Meant", the opening track on the band's 1999 album.
 An interior shot of the house's stairwell, also taken by Strong, was featured on the cover of the band's 2016 reunion album, also titled American Football.
 In 2020, amid the COVID-19 pandemic, American Football performed a virtual concert to over 10,000 viewers, set at a replica of the house built in Minecraft.

 Ownership

-In fall 2022, the house was put up for sale, with rumors indicating that housing developers planned to demolish it and build a condominium.
-On May 5, 2023, American Football announced on social media that they had purchased the house collectively with Polyvinyl Records, Chris Strong, photographer Atiba Jefferson, and the Chicago-based Open House Contemporary.
+In spring 2023, American Football announced on social media that they had purchased the house collectively with Polyvinyl Records, Chris Strong, photographer Atiba Jefferson, and the Chicago-based Open House Contemporary.

 In a statement on the purchase, Polyvinyl wrote: "Besides being a literal home to its many tenants throughout the years, The American Football House has come to represent a nostalgic dream of possibility and the beauty of the beginning.
 We could not let that dream go."
 The house still had tenants at the time of the purchase, but Polyvinyl co-owner Matt Lunsford said there are plans for its future.

 On August 26, 2024, the band listed the American Football House on Airbnb, offering rentals "for artists, creative retreats, events, and nightly stays".